Court of Honor: Scouting

 Many Scouting organizations use the term "Court of Honor" to refer to a meeting of Patrol Leaders in the Scout troop to plan activities with their Scout Leaders.

 In the Boy Scouts of America a court of honor is a formal troop ceremony usually held quarterly (and intermittently upon conferment of Eagle Scout rank) where Scouts and their families come together to receive rank advancement, merit badges, and other awards.
 It is also important for Scouts to participate in a court of honor because it counts towards the Second Class requirement 1a and First Class requirement 1a.
 It is not a regular troop meeting.

+In the BSA, the National Court of Honor is the body that approves certain awards such as the Heroism Award, Honor Medal, and Honor Medal With Crossed Palms.
+Other awards under the purview of the National Court of Honor are the Silver Beaver, Silver Antelope, and the Silver Buffalo.

 In the Scout Association of Japan a formal troop advancement ceremony is held once a year where Scouts receive rank advancement, merit badges, and other awards, and Scouts in the same school year receive the same rank advancement.
 It is uncommon for the Scouts' family members to attend, as it is a regular troop meeting.

 In the Boy Scouts of the Philippines, a Court of Honor is a formal ceremony for conferment of the Eagle Scout rank medal on a Boy Scout.
 The National Court of Honor is a unit in the organization which determines and decides on various important conferments for Scouts and Scouters.

-In Scouts South Africa, a court of honor is held every four weeks, normally at the beginning of a new month.
+In Scouts South Africa, a court of honour is held every four weeks, normally at the beginning of a new month.
 The Patrol Leaders (PLs) and a Scouter are expected to attend, they are responsible for the majority of decisions regarding troop discipline, patrol management, troop programme and such.
 The Troop Scouter is the only adult leader regularly attending these meetings, and has the right to veto decisions.
 The Troop Scouter generally only acts in an advisory role, allowing the Scouts themselves to make important decisions.
-The Court of Honor may invite other Scouters to hear their input.
+The Court of Honour may invite other Scouters to hear their input.